viktor-ktorvi/deep-audio-steganography/README.md

 ## Quick start

+### Requirements

+Lots of them.
+* Firstly, to download the WaveGAN generator model you should be on Windows because I call PowerShell commands, but you can easily work around this if you're on Linux by either writing a shell script or downloading the models manually and  putting them in the _waveGAN_models_ folder.

+* Secondly, install Tensorflow.
+I think any version above 2.0 should work but I installed 2.5.
+To install TF along with cuda and cuDNN follow this [tutorial](https://www.youtube.com/watch?v=hHWkvEcDBO0) (fantastic channel).
+TF is only used to initially generate data.

+* Thirdly, install PyTorch.
+I installed the version that was relevant as of august 2021.

+* Finally, install everything else.
+I really should make "requirements.txt" file.
+All the other libraries are standard.

 ### Download the WaveGAN models
 Download the pretrained WaveGAN Generator as a .ckpt file by running _download_wavegan.py_ but before that, make sure you are on
 Windows and that you have running PowerShell commands enabled.